 Slow Fashion exists in opposition to fast fashion

-As we weave our fabric in Nepal, our transportation footprint is reduced and our employment opportunities are increased within country.
+As we weave our fabric in Nepal, our transportation footprint is hugely reduced and our employment opportunities are increased within country.

 Slow fashion means buying pieces that will last you more than one season, both in style / design and quality.
 Forget about pieces that fall apart in the wash or lose their shape, or that you buy simply because they are cheap or trending.

-When respected website Good On You
+When respected group Good On You

 describe a slow fashion design, they state "A slow fashion brand will release few, specific styles per collection, which are released twice or maximum three times per year."

 We work closely with our partners and makers during each process in our clothing production.
-It generally takes one year from sketching the initial design to offering the finished piece for sale.
-Yes, pretty slow.
-We don't know how to do it any other way though and and we are directly involved in each part of the process.
-Our makers are trained and skilled men and women, and everyone on our team has a voice in the perfections of our creations.
+As noted, we do not release 'collections' and instead work with one design until it is ready.
+It generally takes one year from the initial design to offering the finished piece for sale.
+Yes, pretty slow!